css-raku/CSS-Stylesheet-raku/docs/CSS/Stylesheet.md

 Description
 -----------

 This class is used to parse style-sheet rule-sets.
-Objects may an associated media attributes which is used to filter `@media` rule-sets.
+Objects may have an associated media attributes which is used to filter `@media` rule-sets.

 Methods
 -------